close

-With spring comes the tick season: What you need to know in Germany
+What you need to know about ticks in Germany

-Along with the Easter holidays and the promise of better weather in Germany, the arrival of spring means something else, too: tick season has begun.
+Along with the Easter holidays and the promise of better weather in Germany, the arrival of spring used to mean that tick season had begun.
+Now, ticks are thought to be active throughout the year.
 Here’s what you need to know about protecting yourself from these disease-transmitting critters in Germany.

 These bloodsuckers are more than just unsightly - they can transmit potentially fatal diseases, making them a nuisance for walkers and people who work in the great outdoors.
 With climate change meaning that ticks spread to more and more parts of Germany each year, experts are expecting the number of cases of Lyme disease and tick-borne encephalitis (TBE) to increase.